CSC207-UofT/course-project-xep-cgamerzx/phase2/design_document.md

 ### Builder

-We implemented the builder design pattern specifically for our Address entity in order to solve the issue of it having a large number of constructors.
-It did not make sense to break the address object down into further sub-objects, so to make creation of Address objects easier it was appropriate to use the builder design pattern.
+We implemented the builder design pattern for a number of objects, often to solve the issue of it having a large number of constructors.
+For example, for the Address entity, it did not make sense to break the address object down into further sub-objects, so to make creation of Address objects easier it was appropriate to use the builder design pattern.

 ## Progress Report
 ### Open Questions